-The Company periodically assesses the recoverability of long-lived assets, including property and equipment and intangibles, other than goodwill, when there are indications of potential impairment, based on estimates of undiscounted future cash flows.
-The amount of impairment is calculated by comparing anticipated discounted future cash flows with the carrying value of the related asset.
+The Company periodically assesses the recoverability of long-lived assets, including property and equipment and intangibles, other than goodwill, when events or changes in circumstances indicate that the carrying value of long-lived assets may not be recoverable.
+If indicators are present, the Company performs a recoverability test by comparing the sum of the estimated undiscounted future cash flows attributable to the asset group in question to its carrying amount.
+An impairment loss is recognized if it is determined that the long-lived asset group is not recoverable and is calculated by comparing the discounted future cash flows with the carrying value of the related asset group.
 In performing this analysis, management considers such factors as current results, trends, and future prospects, in addition to other economic factors.